matthewmockett/WTA-assignments/README.md

 # WTA-assignments
-DSA practice for the Western Tech Alumni
+DSA practice for the Western Tech Alumni club